 When you collect your car, you will be required to present a credit card in the majority of cases.
 This credit card is then used to deduct an excess from your card.
 This can range from a few hundred euros to a few thousand.
 The money for the excess is not actually processed – it is just blocked from your card pending the return of the car.
 Once the car is returned without damage, the excess block is removed.
 If there are any problems with the car, money will either be deducted or the full amount taken.

 If you want to avoid the possibility of having to foot the bill in the event of damage to your hire car, you can purchase additional insurance that will either partly or fully cover the cost of any repairs required.
 Break-down cover may also be included in this type of insurance package.
 It can be purchased through a third-party provider or directly with the car hire company.
 If you don’t have a credit card, some car rental companies insist on you taking out their additional cover.
 The price for the insurance can vary and is charged by the day.
 It can work out quite costly, but if you were to have an accident, you might not see your excess again.
-Here are just a few examples of what the different providers at Palma Airport charge as an excess and their insurance requirements: